crongro/sweetcharts/README.md

 ANIChart.js
 ============

-Anichart is a Chart library designed for the easy and quick building of Animation web Chart. *
+Anichart is a Chart library designed for the easy and quick building of Animation Web Chart.

 ## Example
 [PIE Chart Example](http://git.io/pyD4) <br />